 18. The Man With the Golden Gun (1974)

 Poor Roger Moore.
 After getting off to an abominable start in Live and Let Die, his Bond doesn’t fare much better in this only slightly-less-tacky foray set in Thailand.
 The production is beleaguered with the same, low-budget exploitation-flick feel of Live and Let Die—which is a crying shame, as it boasts one of the finest actors ever to have assumed the role of a Bond villain in Christopher Lee.
 As the titular Man With the Golden Gun—the world’s deadliest assassin—Lee is so much better than the script he’s given, and in spite of insipid dialogue, he makes a superb match against Moore.
 It’s just a shame that the time that could’ve been spent on Lee’s character development is wasted on silly bits with Britt Eklund’s totally superfluous Mary Goodnight—a misguided attempt at giving Bond a comedy sidekick.

 It’s impossible to think of Sean Connery’s swansong without hearing Shirley Bassey blast its sultry theme tune in your head.
 And that’s just as well, as the film itself isn’t worth remembering in any great detail.
-SPECTRE head honcho Ernst Stavro Blofeld is back, but since he’s reduced to managing a sordid Las Vegas casino and impersonating an old woman to elude Bond, he’s not quite the Machiavellian mastermind he once was.
+Diamonds Are Forever sees the return of SPECTRE head honcho Ernst Stavro Blofeld, but since he’s reduced to managing a sordid Las Vegas casino and impersonating an old woman to elude Bond, he’s not quite the Machiavellian mastermind he once was.
 Similarly, Connery’s Bond is a (flabby) shadow of his former self, and seems bored to tears with the proceedings.
 (We as the audience can relate.)

 14. A View to a Kill (1985)